Click to see a timeline of the park's development.

 As the Conservancy’s involvement in Foundation Park grew, so did Foundation Park itself.
 Major funding from The Ariel Foundation not only advanced the Conservancy’s planning mission, but also enabled the 2013 purchase of the 75-acre former Pittsburgh Plate Glassworks site.
 This acquisition, prompting the renaming of the entire area as “Ariel-Foundation Park” in honor of its two major benefactors, set the stage for creating a world-class recreational area.

 Under the leadership of Ted Schnormeier, a vision and plan were set in motion for the completion of the park in time for a July 4, 2015, community-wide celebration.
 On this historic date, the expanded and enhanced park was presented to the City of Mount Vernon.
 A new challenge awaited the Conservancy following the grand opening as it transformed from a “fundraising and building” board to a “fund raising, programming, and development” board.
-As major stakeholders of Ariel-Foundation Park, the Community Foundation of Mount Vernon-Knox County, the City of Mount Vernon, and The Ariel Foundation were tasked with appointing and relaunching a smaller, re-purposed board of directors.
+As major stakeholders of Ariel-Foundation Park, the Knox County Foundation, the City of Mount Vernon, and The Ariel Foundation were tasked with appointing and relaunching a smaller, re-purposed board of directors.

-In its inaugural year following the opening of the park, The Foundation Park Conservancy undertook an ambitious program of physical enhancements to the park, as well as a schedule of free concerts in the 17,000 square foot Schnormeier Events Center.
-Thousands of guests visited the new park, some on a daily basis, to enjoy its three lakes, beautiful woods, walking trails, and historic industrial "ruins."
-Without a doubt, the spiraling Rastin Tower and Observation Deck established itself as the park's most iconic landmark.
+Since then, The Foundation Park Conservancy has led an ambitious program of physical enhancements to the park, as well as a variety of innovative programs and strategic partnerships.
+Thousands of guests visit the park each year, some on a daily basis, to enjoy its three lakes, beautiful woods, walking trails, and historic industrial "ruins."
+Without a doubt, the spiraling Rastin Tower and Observation Deck has established itself as the park's most iconic landmark.

 Jen Odenweller, Secretary